The Applicant Guide: How Do I Make Changes to an Authorisation?

 Meeting requirements for further data that relate to the active substance

 If you submit an application to meet a data requirement that relates to an active substance in your product, you do not need to submit an application for any other products which have the same data requirement.
 However, you must notify us of the other products which have this data requirement otherwise authorisation for these products may be withdrawn at the data submission deadline.
-However, if the data requirement is the only outstanding requirement for your product, you must submit an application so that if the data requirement is successfully met an appropriate authorisation can be issued.
+If the data requirement is the only outstanding requirement for your product, you must submit an application so that if the data requirement is successfully met an appropriate authorisation can be issued.

 Non-significant formulation change for a single co-formulant